Admin Configuration

 EBDSI Today's Focus panel

-EBDSI panel overview - the right rail shows active items, status pills, inline program badges, and row-level actions.
+EBDSI panel overview - the right rail shows active items, status pills, inline program badges, row-level actions, and the new gear icon in the header for opening the Audit Log.

 EBDSI panel Reminders and Others